p4 topology

 This command:

-• reports the Helix Core servers that are connected directly and indirectly to the innermost server
+• Reports the P4 servers that are connected directly and indirectly to the innermost server.

 These servers can be connected directly or indirectly.
-The types of servers listed are: master, commit, edge (including edge-to-edge chaining), read-only replica, forwarding replica, standby, build, proxy, and broker.
+The types of servers listed are: standard, commit, edge (including edge-to-edge chaining), read-only replica, forwarding replica, standby, build, proxy, and broker.

-By default, the command reports only the latest configurations based on the Helix Core Server address, Target server address, and serverID for each service.
+By default, the command reports only the latest configurations based on the P4 Server address, Target server address, and serverID for each service.

 Output format